leidZhang/EECS4413Project/README.md

 To use the django administration `http://localhost:8000/admin`, you need to log in with a username and password.
 You can use the following: <br>
 <b>Username:</b> admin <br>
 <b>Password:</b> 000000 <br>
+Alternatively, you can create your own supperuser with the command `python manage.py createsupperuser`<br>

 <b>Note</b>:
 1. Before the first time starting the React frontend, the follow command have to be run on the console to install the dependencies: